 8. Provide your name, street address, and signature to the Secretary of State’s office

 In the second to last set of boxes you can enter the name, address, and signature of the LLC organizer.

 The period of duration is the life span of your LLC.
 Some LLCs are created for a specific purpose and are intended to exist for a specific period of time.
 You can list a specific number of years, or simply leave blank to make the life span “perpetual.”

-Sign and date the form to accept the appointment as resident agent for the limited-liability company listed.
+Sign and date the form to accept the appointment as registered agent for the limited-liability company listed.